Our impact 2025

 Generation Charnwood

 Generation Charnwood is a collaboration between local educational establishments, employers and community partners in the borough of Charnwood, Leicestershire.
-It aims to develop the wellbeing, life chances and employability skills of young people within the borough, particularly those perceived to be in most need.
-The programme is funded by the UK Government through the UK Shared Prosperity Fund and is delivered jointly by Youth Sport Trust and Active Together.
+It aims to develop the wellbeing, life chances and employability skills of young people within the borough, particularly those perceived to be most in need, to develop a ‘workforce for the future’.

 Major League Baseball First Pitch